Home Podcasts The Scott Sauls Podcast

 The Scott Sauls Podcast

-Scott Sauls 61 episodes Latest May 28, 2026
+Scott Sauls 61 Episodes Jun 30, 2026

 Welcome to That’s a Great Question with Scott Sauls.
-In a noisy, complex world, we long for truth, goodness, and beauty that can renew our mints, steady our souls, and nourish our hope.
+In a noisy, complex world, we long for truth, goodness, and beauty that can renew our minds, steady our souls, and nourish our hope.
 Each episode asks one great question and pursues it through the wisdom of Scripture, history, and culture, showing how the Gospel speaks meaningfully into all of life.
 Episodes are approximately 10 minutes - perfect for commutes, workouts, family and small group discussion, and personal formation.
 New episodes every Monday and Thursday.

 Episodes